-Budget Breakdown Briefly describe the title of and purpose for this staff development:

-Staff Development 2

-DESCRIPTION AMOUNT

 Personnel:

 Training Materials:

 Registration/Fees:

 Travel:

 Mileage/Airfare:

 Lodging/Meals:

 Consulting Services:

 Follow-up Activities:

-Total for staff development 2:
+Total for staff development 2: \$0

-Grand Total
+Grand Total \$1718.64

 District Wide Components Duty Free Lunch Please indicate if your School Improvement Team vote for your teachers to have duty free lunch by indicating yes (Y) or no (N) in the box to the right.
-Y Duty Free Planning Time Please describe approximately how much planning time your teachers have during the seach week for planning which includes free planning time. - PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: Y PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Model Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or freque events, P/T conferences, PTA meetings, etc.): We host a family engagement each month which includes 1 parent teacher con semester, four curriculum nights, four awards ceremonies, a monthly PTA mee fun activities. nference per Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence in providing a safe and healthy workplace.
+Y Duty Free Planning Time Please describe approximately how much planning time your teachers have dur 300 minutes during the week ing a week: PBIS School Please indicate if your school is currently a PBIS school by indicating yes (Y) or no (N) in the box to the right: Y PBIS rating from previous year Please indicate your most recent PBIS assessment rating (Green Ribbon, Model, or Exemplar) if applicable in the box to the right: Green Ribbon Parental/Family Engagement Please describe your parent/family engagement plan briefly (i.e. dates or frequency of parent events, P/T conferences, PTA meetings, etc.): We have monthly parent engagement events.
+We engage with parents via Parent Link calls, school Dojo, Facebook, and the school's website.
+We also hold parent information sessions with questions and answers and post the presentations on the school's website.
+Safe and Orderly Schools The Cumberland County School System (CCS) has a commitment to excellence in providing a safe and healthy workplace.
 Safety of employees and students must be given first priority in every activity.
 To that end, all our employees have access to our district Safety Manual and Crisis Management Handbook on the CCS intranet.
 The Safety Manual is provided to help schools insure their day to day practices are in line with best safety practices, prepare for events that can be better managed with a safety plan, and outline protocols for handling potentially hazardous materials in our schools.
 Although a crisis is an event that is extraordinarily and cannot be predicted, the Crisis Management Handbook was prepared to provide the principal and the local crisis team a quick reference guide of procedures to follow when a crisis occurs that affects the school.
-Review of the SIP plan and As part of our continuous improvement process, all schools create 2 year Scho plans.
-At the end of the first year of the plan and once test scores are received - notification of Improvement Team will review both academic and organizational goals and make changes as changes needed.
-The superintendent's designee will be informed when the plan has changed.
+Review of the SIP plan and notification of changes As part of our continuous improvement process, all schools create 2 year Scho plans.
+At the end of the first year of the plan and once test scores are received Improvement Team will review both academic and organizational goals and ma needed.
+The superintendent's designee will be informed when the plan has ch , the School ake changes as